The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: X-ray imaging with Swift and Chandra

 \section{X-ray imaging with \textit{Swift} and \textit{Chandra}}

-Observations with the \textit{Swift} X-ray Telescope (XRT) were carried out as part of the \textit{Swift} Guest Investigator Program (PI: Piro).
-Data were collected in Photon Counting (PC) mode starting at 2021-04-06 19:47:02 UT and ending at 2021-04-07 14:53:17 UT for a total of 9.9 ks exposure under ObsIDs 00014258001 and 00014258002.
+We carried out observations (PI: Piro) with \textit{Swift}/XRT in PC mode starting at 2021-04-06 19:47:02 UT and ending at 2021-04-07 14:53:17 UT for a total of 9.9 ks exposure under ObsIDs 00014258001 and 00014258002.
 The data were processed using the \texttt{xrtpipeline} task, and the individual ObsIDs were stacked using \texttt{XSELECT}.
-No source was detected at the location of the FRB down to a 3~$\sigma$ upper limit $<1.3\times 10^{-3}$ cts s$^{-1}$ (0.3-10~keV).
-We convert this value into an unabsorbed flux $<1.0\times 10^{-13}$ erg cm$^{-2}$ s$^{-1}$ (0.3-10~keV) assuming an absorbed power-law with photon index $\Gamma=2.0$ and a Galactic hydrogen column density $N_H=4.5\times 10^{21}$ cm$^{-2}$ \citep{Willingale2013}.
+Results are presented in \S \ref{sec: xraymain}.

-Deeper imaging of the field was carried out with the \textit{Chandra X-ray Observatory} (CXO) under Director's Discretionary Time (DDT).
-The observations (ObsID: 25016) occurred on April 20, 2021 for a total of 29.7 ks.
+\textit{Chandra X-ray Observatory} (CXO) observations (ObsID: 25016; PI: Piro), carried out under Director's Discretionary Time (DDT), occurred on April 20, 2021 for a total of 29.7 ks.
 Data were processed using the \textit{Chandra} Interactive Analysis of Observations (\texttt{CIAO} v.~4.13; Fruscione et al. 2006) software and the latest calibration database (\texttt{CALDB} v.~4.9.4).
 Our analysis was performed in the $0.5-7$ keV energy range.
 The native astrometry of the image was corrected by aligning 2 common point sources in the Sloan Digital Sky Survey (SDSS) Catalog.
 We restricted these sources to those within $2.5$ arcmin of the \textit{Chandra}/ACIS-S3 detector's optical axis.
 This resulted in an astrometric shift by $0.5$\arcsec, with tie uncertainty $\sim0.25$\arcsec.
-Further analysis of the astrometric uncertainty using a total of 4 common point sources with SDSS, including those at $\gtrsim 2.5$ arcmin from the optical axis of ASCIS-S3, yielded a consistent astrometric solution and did not change the result.
+Further analysis of the astrometric uncertainty using a total of 4 common point sources with SDSS, including those at $\gtrsim 2.5$ arcmin from the optical axis of ACIS-S3, yielded a consistent astrometric solution and did not change the result.

-A blind search with \texttt{wavdetect} did not find any source at the FRB position, however a targeted search revealed a weak X-ray detection.
-We used a circular region of 1\arcsec radius centered at the EVN VLBI position \citep{Marcote21} and, within this region, measured a total 3 photons.
-We estimate a background level of $\lesssim$0.25 cts from nearby source-free regions and a source significance of 99.7\% \citep[3~$\sigma$ Gaussian equivalent;][]{Kraft1991}.